mrvladus/Errands/README.md

 </div>

 ## Features
+- Add, remove, edit, complete tasks and sub-tasks
+- Sync tasks with Nextcloud or other CalDAV providers
 - Multiple task lists support
-- Add, remove, edit tasks and sub-tasks
-- Mark task and sub-tasks as completed
 - Add accent color for each task
-- Sync tasks with Nextcloud or other CalDAV providers
 - Drag and Drop support
+- Customizable UI

 ## Sync
 Errands is using [python-caldav](https://github.com/python-caldav/caldav) library for syncing with Nextcloud Tasks and other CalDAV providers.